 This type of paint comes in many varieties under different brand names.
 Plastic paint gives a pleasing appearance and it is used for houses, auditoriums, etc. Generally, two coats of plastic paint are used for practice.
 Plastic paints are cheaper than emulsion paint.

 Silicate paint has no chemical interaction with the surfaces on which they are applied.
 Two or three coats of silicate paint are recommended.

 The paint is prepared from resins and offers good resistance to water.
 It dries quickly and gives uniform color.
 This can even be applied on surfaces that are not completely dry say wet concrete.

-- It should possess a good spreading power means maximum area of the surface should be cover with the minimum quantity of paint.
+- It should possess good spreading power means a maximum area of the surface should be covered with the minimum quantity of paint.

-- The paint should be economic and not costlier.
+- The paint should be economical and not costlier.

-- The paint must retain its color for longer time.
+- The paint must retain its color for a longer time.

 - The paint should have good workability.

-- The paint must dry in reasonable time.
+- The paint must dry in a reasonable time.